Testing for Convergence or Divergence of a Series

 In this case,

-\[0 \leq \frac{1}{n} \leq \frac{1}{n^p}\]We know that the harmonic series $\sum \cfrac{1}{n}$ diverges, so by the Comparison Test, we can see that $\sum \cfrac{1}{n^p}$ also diverges.
+\[0 \leq \frac{1}{n} \leq \frac{1}{n^p}\]Since we know that the harmonic series $\sum \cfrac{1}{n}$ diverges, by the Comparison Test, $\sum \cfrac{1}{n^p}$ also diverges.

 Conclusion

-By i) and ii), the p-series $\sum \cfrac{1}{n^p}$ converges if $p>1$ and diverges if $p \leq 1$. $\blacksquare$
+By i) and ii), the $p$-series $\sum \cfrac{1}{n^p}$ converges if $p>1$ and diverges if $p \leq 1$. $\blacksquare$

 Comparison Test

-\[\sum a_n < \infty\]means that it converges.
+\[\sum a_n < \infty\]means that the series converges.

 Comparison Test